EARLY ADMISSION TO MASTER’S DEGREE PROGRAM IN ECONOMICS

 4. Candidates for either degree are required to pass a comprehensive written examination in macroeconomics and microeconomics.
 In addition, the department may require an oral examination.

-5. In addition to the 30 hours of course work, candidates must satisfy a writing requirement of either a thesis or a master's paper.
+5. In addition to the 30 hours of course work, candidates must satisfy a writing requirement of either a thesis or a capstone project.

 A candidate who elects the thesis option must submit a thesis for review by a committee of at least three faculty members and satisfy College of Graduate Studies thesis requirements.
 Such a candidate may receive a maximum of seven credit hours following the successful defense of that thesis.
-A candidate who elects the non-thesis option must submit a seminar paper, or its equivalent, for review by at least two faculty members.
-No credit hours will be earned for the seminar paper.
+A candidate who elects the non-thesis option must submit a capstone project, or its equivalent, for review by at least two faculty members.
+No credit hours will be earned for the capstone project.